intel-analytics/ipex-llm/apps/model-inference-examples/README.md

 ### Run flink examples in model-inference-flink
 #### Run on Flink Cluster

 1. you may start a flink cluster if there is no runing one:

-    > ./path/to/your/flink-1.7.2/bin/start-cluster.sh
+    `./path/to/your/flink-1.7.2/bin/start-cluster.sh`

 2. start a socket to pass words:

-    > nc -l 9000
+    `nc -l 9000`

 3. build your flink job package and start the flink job for text classification model inference:

+    ```
-    > mvn clean package
+    mvn clean package

-    >
-    > ./path/to/your/flink-1.7.2/bin/flink run ./path/to/your/analytics-zoo/apps/model-inference-examples/model-inference-flink/target/model-inference-flink-0.1.0-SNAPSHOT-jar-with-dependencies.jar --port 9000 --embeddingFilePath ./path/to/your/data/glove/glove.6B.100d.txt --modelPath ./path/to/your/models/text-classification.bigdl --parallelism 2
+    ./path/to/your/flink-1.7.2/bin/flink run ./path/to/your/analytics-zoo/apps/model-inference-examples/model-inference-flink/target/model-inference-flink-0.1.0-SNAPSHOT-jar-with-dependencies.jar --port 9000 --embeddingFilePath ./path/to/your/data/glove/glove.6B.100d.txt --modelPath ./path/to/your/models/text-classification.bigdl --parallelism 2
+    ```
 4. tests with echo word in nc -l 9000 console and check the output with:

-    > tail -f ./path/to/your/flink-1.7.2/log/flink-*-taskexecutor-*.out
+    `tail -f ./path/to/your/flink-1.7.2/log/flink-*-taskexecutor-*.out`

+Or can use another method which don't need to use nc commend.

+1. you may start a flink cluster if there is no runing one:

+    `./path/to/your/flink-1.7.2/bin/start-cluster.sh`

+2. build your flink job package and start the flink job for text classification model inference:

+     ```
+     mvn clean package
+     ./path/to/your/flink-1.7.2/bin/flink run \
+     ./path/to/your/analytics-zoo/apps/model-inference-examples/model-inference-flink/target/model-inference-flink-0.1.0-SNAPSHOT-jar-with-dependencies.jar \
+     --embeddingFilePath ./path/to/your/data/glove/glove.6B.100d.txt \
+     --modelPath ./path/to/your/models/text-classification.bigdl --parallelism 2 \
+     --inputFile ./path/to/your/input-file
+     ```

+3. check the output with:

+    `tail -f ./path/to/your/flink-1.7.2/log/flink-*-taskexecutor-*.out`